humit/incidence-report/README.md

 # COLLECTED FILES

-    Tar archive includes this files & directories for all supported OS's
+    Tar archive includes the following files & directories for all supported OS's

 ## [ALL]
 ```